Online Pedagogy Series

 If you would like to request a pop-up presentation or you would like to be involved in suggesting or leading a series of presentations, please contact us at firstname.lastname@example.org.

-This 5 session webinar series introduced participants to Open Education and built a foundational understanding of Open Education Resources and Open Education Practice.
+This 4-session webinar series introduces participants to Open Education and builds a foundational understanding of Open Education Resources and Open Education Practice.
 Through this series we advocated for the use of OER and OEP and continued to develop the open community in Alberta.
 All of these sessions were facilitated by Dr. Verena Roberts, a recent graduate of the Werklund School of Education.
 You can visit Dr. Roberts' blog for more of her insights on Open Educational Practices.
+In 2022, the series begins on Thursday, September 15 at 4:30 pm and continues every other Thursday until October 27.
+Click here if you wish to register for the series.

-If you attended most or all of these session, you are eligible to earn the digital badge for your participation in the Open Education series, click here.
+If you attend all of these sessions, you are eligible to earn the digital badge for your participation in the Open Education series, click here.

 To earn the badge for your participation in the Assessment in a Digital Age series, click here.